 Seniors may also reserve a free ride with the City’s Dial-A-Ride service to and from confirmed testing, vaccination, and other COVID-related healthcare appointments in Agoura Hills, Calabasas, Pacific Palisades, Santa Monica, and Westlake Village by calling 424-346-8444.
 The COVID-19 Help Line and Dial-A-Ride services are available Monday through Friday.
 Riders are required to register for the Dial-A-Ride program by calling 310-456-2489, ext.
 357 or visiting the Senior Center webpage.

 For more information, visit VaccinateLACounty.com to learn about:

 - Frequently asked questions

 Residents should beware of vaccine scams.
-If someone offers to sell you a COVID-19 vaccine or a chance to get vaccinated before it's your turn, it's a scam.
-Report scams to LA County’s Department of Consumer and Business Affairs (DCBA) at DCBA.LACounty.gov or by calling 800-593-8222.
+If someone offers to sell you a COVID-19 vaccine or an accelerated chance to get vaccinated, it is a scam.
+Report scams to the LA County Department of Consumer and Business Affairs (DCBA) at DCBA.LACounty.gov or call 800-593-8222.